Metabolix/HackBGRT/README.md

 ## Troubleshooting

+### BCDEdit failed

+You can first try the other installation option in the menu.
+If it doesn't work either, your computer might have a problem.
+Open Command Prompt and figure out why `bcdedit /enum firmware` fails.
+In some cases, disabling antivirus, checking the hard disk or searching for 'how to fix 0x800703EE' may help.

 ### Verification failed, Security violation

 This is part of the setup on first boot.
 Make sure you have read and understood [shim.md](shim.md).